 My main focus is on the impacts of the newest technologies on organisational and work practice.
 At TNO, I coordinate the Smart Working-research programme, developing insights on the impacts of robotics and digitization on organisational practices.

 In the press you hear a lot about the platform economy, cobotisation of industry and other new developments in the Dutch economy: most of this research is connected to the work of my team.
-In the past years, I have been closely following the blockchain developments in the fields of healthcare and education, linking to the blockchain initiatives (Techruption) of TNO.
+In the past years, I have been closely following the AI developments in the industrial field.

 Smart Working means new practices in organisations and in society, building on smart systems and on smart employees.
 I see it as a challenge to find this connection.
 I also believe that workplace innovation is the only way forward to achieve this smart connection.
 Next to my research work, I also coordinated over the past four years the European learning network on Workplace Innovation (EUWIN) and in the Board of Scientific Professors for the Technical University of Dortmund (Sozial Forshungstelle).